new92/InstaTools/IsVer/README.md

+# 🛑 UNSTABLE VERSION 🛑
+IsVer is currently experiencing instability.
+You can still use it, but there is a possibility that you may encounter errors.

 # IsVer 🥷

 IsVer is a handy Python script designed to analyze and report on the Instagram followings of a user.
 With IsVer, you can effortlessly identify and keep track of the verified accounts that a user follows on Instagram, providing valuable insights into their network.
 Stay informed about the presence of verified users in your Instagram connections with this user-friendly script. **Works for both public and private accounts**